 After all, who wants to sweat 5 hours per week and eat veggies if they can pop a Lipitor once per day?
 Speaking of Lipitor, we’ve all seen the ad that taunts us with, “When diet and exercise aren’t enough.”
 Really??
 What kind of “diet” are they referring to?
 If it’s a typical Western diet (i.e. The American diet wrought with 90% processed, nutritionally devoid food-like substances), then surely diet will never be enough.
 What type of “exercise” are they referring to?

 If it’s a 10-minute stroll around the block at a heart rate of 85 bpm, then surely exercise will never be enough.
-What we wouldn’t give to have those paid actors get on the Sonic Boom diet and exercise program (please let us hold them captive for 3 months) and prove once and for all that diet and exercise are almost always enough.
+What we wouldn’t give to have those paid actors get on the Sonic Boom diet and exercise program (please let us hold them captive for 3 months) and prove once and for all that diet and exercise frequently ARE enough.